LGBTQ rights in Switzerland: Transgender rights

 In November 2019, the Grand Council of Basel-Stadt voted to include "gender identity" in its law on detention to better protect transgender people in regard to placement in correctional facilities.

 In June 2023, the Federal Supreme Court upheld the firing of a teacher by a cantonal school after the teacher refused to call a transgender student by his chosen male first name.
 The court explained that the school was constitutionally required to protect the student's right to privacy and individual self-determination, including his identity, and that this requirement outweighed the teacher's religious objections.

+Non-binary people

+There is no legal recognition of non-binary gender in the country and the Swiss government has decided that it is not mandatory to recognize documents with neutral gender markers issued abroad, although it has expressed concern about the situation.

+A Tamedia survey found that 62% of Swiss are against the introduction of a gender-neutral marker in official documents, while around 35-40% are in favour of the change.

 Intersex rights

 Intersex infants in Switzerland may undergo medical interventions to have their sex characteristics altered.
 Human rights groups increasingly consider these surgeries unnecessary and, they argue, should only be performed if the applicant consents to the operation.
 In 2012, the Geneva University Hospitals issued guidelines prohibiting its doctors from performing such procedures without the consent of the applicant.

 In 2018, the National Council, the lower house of Parliament, expressed support for an "X" sex descriptor on identity documents, with 107 votes in favour.
 A separate motion to allow intersex individuals to leave their sex entry blank was also accepted, with 109 votes in favour.
 The Federal Council will now review the motions and later express recommendations.

 In April 2019, the Grand Council of Geneva passed two motions, one unanimously, against the use of such surgeries, which they labelled "mutilation".
 The motions foresee a reparation scheme and free psychosocial counselling for the victims, as well as the dismissal of any doctor or physician who performs these procedures on intersex people without their consent.